 6.4 Hiring, wages, and benefits

-Workers are provided a written non-discrimination policy pertaining to hiring and employment practices at the winery.
+Workers are provided a written (hard copy or digital) non-discrimination policy pertaining to hiring and employment practices at the winery.

-Workers are provided a written description of terms of employment and compensation package at the time of hire.
+Workers are provided a written (hard copy or digital) description of terms of employment and compensation package at the time of hire.

 Wages paid for regular working hours exceed legal minimums.